javaBin/javazone-2019/README.md

 ```

 ## Contributing
 Feel welcome to help in any way you can.
-Submit a issue if you have a question or have found a bug.
+Submit a issue if you have a question or found a bug.